lianjiewu88/JavaTwoPlusTwoEquals5/src/devExpertTest/testCase/Readme.md

 # InvoicingTest_09

 * all test methods are run in the same thread
-* add new method to compare expected price
+* add new method to compare expected price ( injected by @Parameter ) and actual price calculated by docItemActual.getExtendedPrice() in line 78
 * more human readable format in junit display result thanks to @parameter, not pure method name now

 When a class is annotated with RunWith, JUnit will invoke the class it references to run the